-- Jessica Lange will be back — and possibly German.
-"We try and do the opposite of what we've done before," he continued in the EW interview.
+- Jessica Lange will be back — and German.
+"Jessica Lange playing a German ex-pat who is managing one of the last freak shows in the U.S.," continued EW.
+"We try and do the opposite of what we've done before," Murphy said in the EW interview.
 "Jessica Lange has already started practicing her German accent, so I'm very excited!"

 - The comedy is here to stay.
 While discussing Coven with EW, Murphy noted, "Next year will be equally as challenging, because so much of it is period and bizarre and crazy and gothic.
 My feeling is, if you loved this season, you'll love next season.
 It has the same sort of comedic tone to it."

 - Next season will NOT have anything to do with Miss Robichaux's.
 "I would personally never return to something we've done," the creator said to EW.
 "I'm a little sad to say goodbye to those characters.
 But next year comes along, and it's a new, exciting batch of people and story, and I think that's the energy and power of the show.
-I had considered, because I loved writing those women so much, spinning it off and making it a separate thing.
+I had considered, because I loved writing those women so much, spinning it off, and making it a separate thing.
 But . . . that's not why I did the show."

 - It will probably be Lange's last season.
 Lange has been the backbone of American Horror Story since the beginning, but the actress has decided season four will be her last due to the lengthy time commitment.
-Costar Evan Peters confirmed to Vulture, "Usually when she says things, she means them, so I would assume that it's the truth."
+Costar Peters confirmed to Vulture, "Usually when she says things, she means them, so I would assume that it's the truth."